MetBoLiu/FY-3G-PMR_GPM-CO-DPR_Connection/README.md

 We now offer you the following two options for accessing FY-3G data:

 1. Send an email to iusc_nsmc@cma.gov.cn for manual review to facilitate data access.
-2. If you require a substantial amount of data for research purposes, you may submit a brief proposal to either iusc_nsmc@cma.gov.cn or lixue@cma.gov.cn, or forward it to us.
+2. If you require a substantial amount of data for research purposes, you may submit a brief proposal to either iusc_nsmc@cma.gov.cn or lixue@cma.gov.cn, or forward it to us (202211030001@nuist.edu.cn).
 Once your application is approved, the requested data will be transmitted to you via FTP.

-If you experience any difficulties in accessing the data, please feel free to reach out to me (202211030001@nuist.edu.cn) or contact the following email addresses: dataserver@cma.gov.cn or iusc_nsmc@cma.gov.cn.
+If you experience any difficulties in accessing the data, please feel free to reach out to us (202211030001@nuist.edu.cn) or contact the following email addresses: dataserver@cma.gov.cn or iusc_nsmc@cma.gov.cn.